P2333/Papers-of-Robust-ML/README.md

 <a id='General_training'></a>
 ## General Defenses (training phase)
+* [You Only Propagate Once: Accelerating Adversarial Training via Maximal Principle](https://arxiv.org/pdf/1905.00877.pdf) (NeurIPS 2019) <br/> This paper provides a fast method for adversarial training from the perspective of optimal control.

 * [Rethinking Softmax Cross-Entropy Loss for Adversarial Robustness ](https://arxiv.org/pdf/1905.10626.pdf) <br/> This paper rethink the drawbacks of softmax cross-entropy in the adversarial setting, and propose the MMC method to induce high-density regions in the feature space.

 * [Interpolated Adversarial Training: Achieving Robust Neural Networks without Sacrificing Accuracy](https://arxiv.org/pdf/1906.06784.pdf) <br/> This paper introduces the mixup method into adversarial training to improve the model performance on clean images.